 To enter or review the retirement subtraction information:

-- From within your TaxAct return (Online or Desktop), click State, then click Michigan (or MI).
-On smaller devices, click in the upper left-hand corner, then click State.
+- From within your TaxAct return (Online or Desktop), click State.
+On smaller devices, click the menu icon in the upper left-hand corner, then select State.

-- Click Subtractions in the Michigan Quick Q&A Topics menu to expand, then click Retirement Subtraction.
+- Click Subtractions to expand the category, then click Retirement Subtraction

-- On the second screen titled Michigan - Retirement Subtraction, click Yes to enter or review the additional required information.
+- On the next screen titled Michigan - Retirement Subtraction, click Yes to enter or review the additional required information

-- On the screen title Michigan - Michigan Copies of Form 1099-R, click Continue to complete this section of the Q&A.
+- Once back to the Michigan - Michigan Copies of Form 1099-R screen, click Continue to complete this section of the Q&A

 Which Benefits are Taxable

 Retirement and Pension benefits are taxed differently depending on the age of the recipient.
-Married couples filing a joint return should complete Form 4884 based on the year of birth of the older spouse.
+Married couples filing a joint return should complete the Michigan Pension Schedule (Form 4884) based on the year of birth of the older spouse.
 Military and Michigan National Guard pensions, railroad retirement benefits and Social Security benefits are exempt from tax and should be reported on the Schedule 1, line 11 or line 14.

 Who May Claim a Pension Subtraction

-- Recipients born before 1946 may subtract all qualifying retirement and pension benefits received from federal or Michigan public sources, and may subtract qualifying private retirement and pension and benefits up to $53,759 if single or married filing separate, or $107,517 if married filing a joint return.
-If your public retirement benefits are greater than the maximum amount, you are not entitled to claim an additional subtraction for private pensions.
+- Recipients born before 1946 may subtract all qualifying pension and retirement benefits received from public sources, and may subtract qualifying private pension and retirement benefits up to $49,861 if single or married filing separate, or $99,723 if married filing a joint return.
+If your public retirement benefits are greater than the maximum amounts you are not entitled to claim a subtraction for private pensions.